 The Content Ideas Generator can also give you competitor insights over the course of one year, two years, or five years.

-Knowing what exactly you are going to include in your listicle means building your future article outline.
+Knowing what exactly you are going to include in your listicle content means building your future article outline.

 To find this information, you are going to research your competitors’ listicles and keyword research lists you identified in the previous steps.